Installing MySQL Installer adds a link to the Start menu under thegroup. Click , , , to reload the MySQL Installer GUI.

 From there, clickto update the product catalog.

-You can configure MySQL Installer to automatically update the MySQL product catalog once per day.
-To enable this feature and set the update time, click the wrench icon on the Installer dashboard.
+MySQL Installer can automatically update the MySQL product catalog.
+By default, this feature is enabled to execute each day at 12:00 AM.
+To configure this feature, click the wrench icon on the Installer dashboard.

 The next window configures the Automatic Catalog Update.
 Enable or disable this feature, and also set the hour.

 This option uses the Windows Task Scheduler to schedule a task named "ManifestUpdate".

 MySQL Installer tracks the change history for all of the MySQL products.
-Click Catalog from the dashboard, optionally update the catalog (or, toggle the Do not update at this time checkbox), click Next/Execute, and then view the change history.
+Click Catalog from the dashboard, optionally update the catalog (or, toggle the Do not update at this time checkbox), click / , and then view the change history.

 MySQL Installer can also remove MySQL products from your system.
 To remove a MySQL product, click Remove from the Installer dashboard.
 This opens a window with a list of installed MySQL products.
-Select the MySQL products you want to remove (uninstall), and then click Execute to begin the removal process.
+Select the MySQL products you want to remove (uninstall), and then click to begin the removal process.

 To select all MySQL products, click the [ ] checkbox to the left of the Product label.

 Use MySQL Installer to modify, configure, or upgrade your MySQL product installations.

 Upgradable MySQL products are listed on the main dashboard with an arrow icon ( ) next to their version number.

 Click Upgrade to upgrade the available products.
 Our example indicates that MySQL Workbench 6.2.4 can be upgraded version 6.3.1 or 6.2.5, and MySQL server from 5.5.41 to 5.5.42.

-After selecting (checking) the products and versions to upgrade, click Next to begin the upgrade process.
+After selecting (checking) the products and versions to upgrade, clickto begin the upgrade process.

 A MySQL server upgrade will also check and upgrade the server's database.
 Although optional, this step is recommended.